mohamedzao/Repository/README.md

 Running the Program:

-To run the program, save the script as todo.sh and make it executable (chmod +x todo.sh).
+To run the program, first create a file named "file2" ,save the script as todo.sh and make it executable (chmod +x todo.sh).
 Execute the script from the terminal, optionally passing one of the available commands as an argument.
 For example: ./todo createtask.